Mark Sanchez: Early life

-Mark Sanchez was born in Long Beach, California to Nick Sr. and Olga Sanchez.
-When Mark was four, his parents divorced; Mark and his brothers, Nick Jr. and Brandon, stayed with their father but their mother remained involved in their upbringing.
-Mark initially lived in Whittier and Pico Rivera; when he was six, his father moved with the children to Rancho Santa Margarita, a predominantly white city in Orange County.
+Mark Travis John Sanchez was born in Long Beach, California, to Nick Sr. and Olga Sanchez.
+When Sanchez was four, his parents divorced; Sanchez and his brothers, Nick Jr. and Brandon, stayed with their father but their mother remained involved in their upbringing.
+Sanchez initially lived in Whittier and Pico Rivera; when Sanchez was six, his father moved with the children to Rancho Santa Margarita, a predominantly white city in Orange County.

-Mark's father remarried and raised them strictly, seeking to influence them to become leaders.
-Throughout his childhood and teenage years, Mark's father would have him combine athletic and mental training.
-Mark would have to dribble a basketball without looking at it while reciting multiplication tables; practice baseball swings in a batting cage while answering questions about the periodic table and similar combined drills that his father hoped would develop quick thinking and self-confidence that would guide Mark in all areas of life and not simply sports.
+Sanchez's father remarried and raised them strictly, seeking to influence them to become leaders.
+Throughout his childhood and teenage years, Sanchez's father would have him combine athletic and mental training.
+Mark would have to dribble a basketball without looking at it while reciting multiplication tables; practice baseball swings in a batting cage while answering questions about the periodic table and similar combined drills that his father hoped would develop quick thinking and self-confidence that would guide Sanchez in all areas of life and not simply sports.

 By the time Sanchez entered the eighth grade, he had developed an interest in football but was unsure of what position to play.
-His father consulted coaches Bill Cunerty, who formerly coached at Saddleback College, and Bob Johnson, the head coach at Mission Viejo High School.
-Both coaches stated Mark could be a quarterback if he applied himself and was open to learning the intricacies of the position.
-Nick Sr. trained Mark during sessions in their backyard or at the park.
-Mark, who was attending Santa Margarita High School, joined the football team.
-During his first pass attempt as a sophomore, Mark threw a 55-yard touchdown.
+Sanchez's father consulted coaches Bill Cunerty, who formerly coached at Saddleback College, and Bob Johnson, the head coach at Mission Viejo High School.
+Both coaches stated Sanchez could be a quarterback if he applied himself and was open to learning the intricacies of the position.
+Sanchez's father trained him during sessions in their backyard or at the park.
+Sanchez, who was attending Santa Margarita High School, joined the football team.
+During his first Varsity pass attempt as a sophomore in a game against El Modena High School, Sanchez threw a 55-yard touchdown to WR Bobby Whithorne on the first play of the fourth quarter to help Santa Margarita win 17–10.

 Prior to his junior year of high school, Sanchez transferred to Mission Viejo, where Johnson, who was recognized as a "quarterback guru", having trained professionals like Carson Palmer, was head coach.
-Under Johnson's tutelage, Mark felt he would have a better opportunity to become a better player.
+Under Johnson's tutelage, Sanchez felt that he would have a better opportunity to become a better player.
 Johnson tutored Mark on the complexities of the position and in two seasons with the team, Mark led the Diablos to a 27–1 record culminating with the California Interscholastic Federation Division II championship in 2004.

 Sanchez was named football player of the year by several major college recruiting services and was considered the top quarterback in the nation upon the conclusion of his high school football career in 2005.

 In July 2004, Sanchez announced his commitment to the University of Southern California.